 The programme will equip you with the advanced, specialist knowledge to provide the best possible care, to pioneer innovation and deliver improved outcomes for patients and their families.

-Graduating students will hold a degree from an internationally renowned institution and one of the top five universities in the world at which to study nursing (QS World University Rankings by Subject 2018).
+Graduating students will hold a degree from the No.1 Nursing Faculty in the UK and No. 2 in the world (QS World University Rankings by Subject 2020).

 The programme uses a blended approach to teaching and learning so that employment and other demands can be better accommodated.
 We use a comprehensive range of face to face and online teaching and learning methods, each tailored to the current area of study.